-A banner is a one-line, full color, full width container that can be used to communicate short snippets of information to users.
+A banner is a 1-line, full color, full width container that can be used to communicate short snippets of information to users.
 Banners are un-intrusive, non-dismissible, and only support link buttons.

 For use cases requiring more than a single line of content or requiring important actions for the user to take, the flow should make use of the inline alert or hint pattern instead, as they allow for more flexibility around these use cases.

-PatternFly offers five different banner types detailed below.
+PatternFly offers 5 different banner types detailed below.

 Use for generic messages with no associated severity